The Biochemistry B.S. Major

 - One unit of Advanced Biology is required (BIOL 380 (Advanced Genetics) or BIOL 400 (Molecular Biology)).

 - One unit of Physical Chemistry is required (CHEM 331).
-Note that MATH 121, MATH 122 and two units of physics are required prerequisites for this course.
+Note that either MATH 118/119 or MATH 121, MATH 122 and two units of physics are required prerequisites for this course.

 - One half unit of Seminar is required (CHEM 280).